 What to Leave at Home

 Dogs/pets, alcohol, drugs, illegal substances, and firearms are prohibited at the event and in the park.
-Only registered service animals are permitted by law.
+Only Service Animals are permitted by law.
+Please see here for expected behavior of Service Animals.
 Electronic devices of all kinds are discouraged, and generators are prohibited.
 Please do not bring firewood for the gathering from more than 50 miles away, as it may harbor organisms harmful to the local ecology.
-Contact us first if you want to contribute wood for our designated camp fires.

 Tuesday night is a camp-wide potluck dinner, so bring enough food for yourself and some to share around.
 This potluck meal is participant organized and is an opportunity to meet your neighbors.
 Wednesday- Sunday, all instructors, work-traders, and campers will be invited to share in a community breakfast and dinner created in our donation- and volunteer-based kitchen.
 Lunch is on your own.
-Food vendors will be available for lunches.
+Food vendors will be available for lunches, and some breakfast and dinner options.
+Coffee will be available by vendor.
 Full-day visitors may join up for evening meals and activities if they wish.
-If you have a large amount of foodstuffs to offer, please email firstname.lastname@example.org to donate or inquire about barter for partial admission.
+If you have a large amount of foodstuffs to offer, please email firstname.lastname@example.org to donate or inquire about trade for partial admission.

 Camping is primitive: there are no hookups of any kind.
 Camping areas will be designated for loud camping, quiet camping, family and elder camping and vehicle camping.
 A drop-off zone will be provided for the tent camping areas, so please plan to haul your gear on foot or bring your own wagon.
-RV/bus spaces are only available with special arrangements made well before the event.
+There is a fee for RV/bus spaces which are only available with special arrangements made well before the event.
 Vehicle camping areas do not have hookups and generators are not allowed, so please be prepared to dry-camp.
 Camp only in designated areas to minimize disturbance to the site and to allow for the flow of the gathering.
-Please be mindful not to camp under the live oak trees, as they may be shedding branches; we have found that even those branches that do not appear to be dead can come down unexpectedly.
+Please be mindful not to camp under the live oak trees, as they may be shedding branches; we have found that even those branches/ trees that do not appear to be dead can come down unexpectedly.

 Arriving Early or Leaving Late